rogual/frp.js/README.md

 event.flatMap(fn)
 </pre></h4>

+Returns a new event which has an internal event.

+Whenever the original event fires a value, the internal event is set to `fn(value)`, which must always be an event.

+Any values fired by the current internal event are fired by the returned event.

-Returns a new event which, when the original event fires a value, calls fn(value), interprets the result as an event, and when that event fires a value, fires the value.
+When the internal event changes (i.e. when the original event fires a new value), values fired by the old internal event are ignored.

 <h4><pre>